Lyme disease

 Disease vector

-Most Borrelia burgdorferi infections happen during the warmer months, but cases of Lyme disease have been reported all year round.
-Ticks can be active at any time of year, especially at temperatures above 4 degrees Celsius.
+Most Borrelia burgdorferi infections happen during the warmer months, but cases of Lyme disease have been reported year-round.
+Ticks can be active as soon as the temperature rises above 4 °C and there is no snow on the ground.

 Responsible bacteria